 Trusting in the promise of God’s protection was therefore linked to strong action.
 A similar mindset is necessary in modern times.
 God has given us a mandate to protect the heritage with which we are blessed and the means for doing so with bold action.

 The reason Israel spent forty years in the wilderness is because of the reports of men that Moses had sent with Joshua to survey the promised land.
 The men came back and gave all the reasons that seeking God’s promises was futile.
 We see the same thing today in the “mainstream” media and academic elite.
 They deride the idea that sound principles for conducting public policy can be found in the Bible.

-If a student in most university classes advances the idea that Scriptural principles may be a the basis for sound public policy, the professor will treat him or her like an unruly child that has interrupted a serious adult conversation in order to recommend that following the gingerbread crumb trail is the best way to find our way out of the forest.
+If a student in most university classes advances the idea that Scriptural principles may constitute the basis for sound public policy, the professor will treat him or her like an unruly child that has interrupted a serious adult conversation in order to recommend that following the gingerbread crumb trail is the best way to find our way out of the forest.
 Our churches, on the other hand, often avoid any discussions that acknowledge that Scripture should provide a basis for sound public policy.
 Most church leaders avoid even the possibility for dissension by labeling certain subject matter as “political” distractions from the Gospel mission to evangelize the world.

 David was already trained in warfare when he slew Goliath.
 1 Samuel 16 demonstrates that he was skilled in warfare and prudent:

 One of the servants answered, “I have seen a son of Jesse of Bethlehem who knows how to play the harp.
 He is a brave man and a warrior.
 He speaks well and is a fine-looking man.
 And the LORD is with him.”

 1 Samuel 16:15-18